Global perspectives on Digital Health

 Location

-First week: The course will be online.
+The course will be fully online.
 We will use KIT Virtual Grounds, KIT’s virtual community of professionals in health and international development, exchanging material, providing support, and communicating to participants.
 Zoom will be used for live sessions and group activities (links and descriptions of activities will be announced on Virtual Grounds).
-This way, we will make it easier for those looking to expand their knowledge but cannot be in Amsterdam.
-They can be followed via an internet connection from anywhere in the world.
+The course can be followed via an internet connection from anywhere in the world.
+Please note that there will be interactive sessions and group sessions at fixed times, usually between 9:00 and 16:00 hrs CEST.
+If you join the course from other time-zones please take this into account.

 You should make sure to have a good working device and stable internet connection.